-We would like to extend our sincere thanks to our extended family at every All American Assisted Living Community.
+We would like to extend our sincere thanks to our extended family from all of our communities.
 We appreciate your adherence to the guidelines we have put forth in an effort to provide the safest environment for your loved ones.
 We encourage you to visit and continue to visit our Facebook page to learn how you can keep in contact with your loved one during this challenging time.
 Let us take this time as well to acknowledge the families of our residents and our associates.
 These are challenging times for all.
 We appreciate the sacrifices that all families have to endure.
 We hope that at the very least for the families of our residents, you can have peace of mind that we remain committed to your loved one’s well-being.
 Please continue to visit our website and Facebook pages for updates.

 As you are aware, there is heightened awareness and concern across the nation in regards to the Coronavirus, COVID-19.
 We want to provide an update as to the most recent measures we have put in place to try to protect the health of our residents and employees.
 We continue to follow the guidance from the CDC and the local and national authorities.